-These five themes will be implemented through the 16 planning priorities, each having a number of specific actions associated with it.
-These actions are the specific measures that will be undertaken to guide and inform land use decisions to 2040.
+Council will implement these five themes through 16 planning priorities, each having a number of specific associated actions.
+Council will use these actions as individual measures to guide and inform land use decisions to 2040.
 The Action Plan identifies the timeframe (short, medium and long term), responsibility and monitoring measure for each action.

-Short Term (Years 1-5) 2019-2024 Medium Term (Years 6-10) 2025-2030 Long Term (Years 11-20 2031-2040 The Action Plan also identifies how these actions will be integrated into Fairfield City Council's Integrated Planning and Reporting such as the Delivery Program and Operational Plan for implementation.
+Short Term (Years 1-5) 2019-2024

+Medium Term (Years 6-10) 2025-2030

+Long Term (Years 11-20) 2031-2040

+The Action Plan also identifies how these actions will be integrated into Fairfield City Council's Integrated Planning and Reporting such as the Delivery Program and Operational Plan for implementation.

-Council has structured its activities in the Delivery Program and Operational Plan into project and services including major programs.
+Council has structured its activities in the Delivery Program and Operational Plan into projects and services, including major programs.
 Projects are defined as value adds/enhancements to a service, while service delivery is the regular function Council provides to the community.